esphome/esphome-docs/components/sprinkler.rst

 specific run duration for each zone depending on the specific moisture level of the soil on any given day.
 The possibilities are endless and are only limited by your creativity!

-**An important aspect of the queuing mechanism is that queued valves take priority over other valves** that would run as a part of a full cycle of the system.
-In other words, if a valve is entered into the queue while a full cycle is active, at the next valve transition, the queue entry will be picked up *before* the next valve that would run as a part of the full cycle.
-In addition, if a full cycle was started when there are valves in the queue, the queued valves will run first.
-At present, this behavior cannot be modified, but perhaps this could be changed in a future release.
+It is important to note that, if *both* the auto-advance and queue switches are turned on/enabled, **queued valves take precedence over valves that would run as a part of a full cycle of the system.** In other words, if the queue is enabled and a valve is entered into the queue while a full cycle is active, at the next valve transition, the queue entry will be picked up *before* the next valve that would run as a part of the full cycle.
+At present, this behavior cannot be changed.
+It should also be noted that the queue has a hard-coded limit of 100 entries to limit memory use.

 Additional Tricks
 *****************